 Most of the Chinese students and visiting scholars affected allegedly have links with the People’s Liberation Army and may harvest data or spy for the Chinese military.
 These academics mainly attend courses or join research projects in the US entailing sensitive and proprietary dual-use technologies that can be converted or replicated for military use.

-An internal memo uploaded on to the intranet of the Education Ministry seen by Asia Times noted that those affected were mainly from the seven universities and institutions affiliated with the Ministry of Industry and Information Technology, the successor of the now-revamped State Commission of National Defense Science and Technology.
+An internal memo uploaded on to the intranet of China’s Education Ministry seen by Asia Times noted that those affected were mainly from the seven universities and institutions affiliated with the Ministry of Industry and Information Technology, the successor of the now-defuncted State Commission of National Defense Science and Technology.

 These institutions include the BIT, Harbin Institute of Technology, Harbin Engineering University, Northwestern Polytechnical University in Xi’an, Nanjing University of Science and Technology, Nanjing University of Aeronautics and Astronautics, Beijing University of Posts and Telecommunications and Beihang University in Beijing, known for its extensive defense and aerospace technology programs.